In the media

 Horvath, S., Rescorla, L., & Arunachalam, S. (2018).
 Acquiring a verb lexicon: Semantic features of toddlers’ early vocabularies.
 In K. Syrett & S. Arunachalam, (eds.), Semantics in Acquisition, Trends in Language Acquisition Research.
 John Benjamins Publishing Company.

-Kueser, J.K., Horvath, S., & Borvosky, A. (In prep).
+Kueser, J.K., Horvath, S., & Borvosky, A. (in prep).
 Semantic feature norms for early-learned English verbs.

 Press articles featuring my research: